 OPERATION TIME: 1822 to present

-During the Civil War, an unknown woman wearing a long lace dress was looking out her window when the Confederate soldiers decided to bomb the place.
-In a state of panic, she looked at her room on the top floor, seeing her own blood spatter against the wall.
-Now, every Monday at exactly 9:00 AM, the scene seems to reenact itself with a cast of ghostly actors.
+During the Civil War, an unknown woman wearing a long lace dress gazed out her window as Confederate soldiers bombed the place.
+In a state of panic, the woman looked at her room on the top floor and saw her own blood spatter against the wall.
+An alternate version of the story says the woman jumped out the window to her death.
+In her fall, she struck an open window, covering the building wall with her blood.
+Now, every Monday at exactly 9 AM, the scene seemingly recreates itself with a cast of ghostly actors.

-One of the tales of hauntings that takes place in the hall says that a young woman died there shortly after the end of the Civil War.
-Two young ladies tried to sneak out to meet two men.
-As they descended the staircase with candles in their hands to light their way, the wind swept a spark into one of the girls’ hair, igniting her and eventually killing her from her burns.
-Now, the sound of disembodied footsteps can be heard near the staircase where the girl caught fire, light switches will turn on and off by themselves, doors squeak, and odd knocking noises can be heard against the wall.
-People have reported seeing her on the third story of the building, peering out of the windows.
+Shortly after the end of the war, two young women tried to sneak out of the school to meet two men.
+As they descended the staircase with candles in hand to light their way, the wind swept a spark into one girl’s hair, igniting her and eventually killing her from her burns.
+Disembodied footsteps can be heard where the tragedy occurred.
+Light switches turn on and off voluntarily, squeak, and odd knocking noises are heard against the wall.
+Witnesses report seeing her on the third story of the building, peering out of the windows.

-Brown Hall, built in 1912, is another supposedly haunted location on the campus.
-It was named for Florence Brown, one of Athens’ employees.
-She took care of sick students during a typhoid outbreak when most all other staff members fled in fear of their lives.
-She died shortly after contracting it.
-Everyone who stayed ended up dying.
-Disembodied footsteps, knocking noises, “domino-style knocking cascades”, and levitating objects are just some of the activities in the hall.
+Bryon Hall (build in 1912) is another supposedly haunted location on the campus.
+The hall was named for Florence Brown, an Athens staff member who diligently cared for sick studenntss during a typhoid outbreak when most other stafff members fled in fear for their lives.
+Brown contracted the illness and died shortly thereafter.
+Everyone who stayed behind also passed away to the illness.
+Some of the activity to occur within the hall includes disembodied footsteps, knocking noises, “domino-style knocking cascades,” and levitating objects.

 - Forgotten USA.
 “Athens State College,” www.ForgottenUSA.com

 - Ghost Eyes.
 “Haunted Schools Athens State College,” www.GhostEyes.com